-Historic Buildings
+3. Historic Buildings

 Section 1005 would include five additional scopes of work that are not subject to Article 10 review.
-Section 1111.1 would include three additional scopes of work that are considered Minor Alterations under Article 11, including certain signs that comply with the provisions of Section 1111.6.
+Section 1111.1 would include three scopes of work that would not require a Permit to Alter under Article 11, including certain signs that comply with the provisions of Section 1111.6.
 Section 1111.2 also reflects the updated review processes for signs.